International Cost Engineering Council

-The International Cost Engineering Council (ICEC) is a nonpolitical and nonprofit organization.
+The International Cost Engineering Council (ICEC) is a nonpolitical, nonprofit organization.
 ICEC’s objective is to promote cooperation between cost engineering, quantity surveying, and project management organizations.
 This is a global and local initiative to ensure the shared well-being of the organization and that of its members.

 ICEC identifies itself as a Worldwide Confederation of Cost Engineering, Quantity Surveying, and Project Management Societies.

 ICEC is an NGO in Roster Consultative Status with the Economic and Social Council of the United Nations.

-Member societies of ICEC are generally national associations or institutes.

 History

 ICEC was founded in 1976 and now represents more than 100,000 cost engineers and project managers in over 100 different nations.
 Where subjects of common interests need to be exchanged and discussed, regular ICEC meetings are attended by delegates of the member societies.
 Each member society has one vote on the Council.

 Global Connections

 ICEC is closely tied with the Pacific Association of Quantity Surveyors (PAQS) and the Africa Association of Quantity Surveyors (AAQS) and has Reciprocal agreements with the International Project Management Association (IPMA) and The Fédération Internationale Des Géomètres (FIG).